 When the user selects an item from the drop-down, the Spinner object receives an on-item-selected event.

-To define the selection event handler for a spinner, implement the AdapterView.OnItemSelectedListener interface and the corresponding onItemSelected() callback method.
+То define the selection handler event for spinner, implement the а AdapterView.OnItemSelectedListener interface the and corresponding onltemSelected() callback method.
 For example, here's an implementation of the interface in an Activity: